FZJ-IEK3-VSA/pycallgraphix/README.md

 * To create the singleton pattern, the following work was referenced: https://refactoring.guru/design-patterns/singleton/python/example#example-1

-* callgraphwrapped makes use of the [python graphviz](https://pypi.org/project/graphviz/) package.
+* pycallgraphix makes use of the [python graphviz](https://pypi.org/project/graphviz/) package.